keboola/developers-docs/cli/templates/structure/index.md

 ### Description

-There are three types of template description:
+There are three types of template descriptions:
 - `description` field in the [repository.json](#repository):
   - Short description.
   - It is displayed on the overview of all templates.